Jim O’Horo Columbia Gorge Explorer

 Day 4.
 (58 miles) Back to Vancouver, mostly along the HCRH including recently added car-free paved trail sections, through Cascade Locks, past seven waterfalls including Multnomah Falls, with a climb to yet another spectacular viewpoint at Crown Point before descending to ride along the Columbia and back to our starting point.
 ODOT is reporting that all roads and trails through the Gorge will be open by Memorial Day.
 Stay tuned.

 This tour was designed so that first-time bicycle campers can try loaded touring at minimal expense.
 Participants pay $20 with registration that covers the cost of our reserved group campsites on all three nights.

 NO SAG is provided for this tour.
 The tour is self-supported; you must be able to ride the indicated distances with your gear, and be able to do basic repairs yourself including fixing a flat and replacing a dropped chain.
+A few basic tools should be part of your gear.
 You need your own emergency contact and backup plan in case of severe mechanical failure or injury.
 Make sure you and your bike are in proper condition for the ride.
 However, if you’re inexperienced at self-supported loaded touring, you need not worry.
 In fact, this is a terrific opportunity to learn from more experienced touring cyclists, including some who have ridden cross country.
 Several riders with mechanical skills will be on the tour, and may be able to help if you get into difficulty.
 Riders may choose to find a partner or two to share gear and lighten each other’s load.